anfema/bin-grammar/Readme.md

 If no size is defined at all the string parser just uses the rest of the buffer.
 You will get an exception if the `sizeField` is defined but does not exist though.

+---

+- Type name: `delimString`
+- Parameters:
+	- `name`: Name of the field
+	- `options`: Options object
+- Options:
+	- `encoding`: the encoding to convert the buffer data to
+	- `delimiter`: string delimiter (default: `\r\n`)
+	- `inclusive`: include the delimiter in the string (default: `false`)
+	- `transform`: transform function applied before returning the string

+Parse strings separated by the given `delimiter`.
+If `inclusive` is TRUE, the delimiter is included in any parsed string.
+On encode, the string to be encoded must end with the delimiter.
+If `inclusive` is FALSE, the delimiter is not included in the parsed string but is silently consumed.
+On encode, input strings have the delimiter silently appended before they are encoded.
+If no size is defined at all the string parser just uses the rest of the buffer.

 ### Numbers

 #### Signed Integers